 He added that these fisherfolk would have to vacate their area due to further development there, but that since they had no formal landownership, they would only be offered 3 million rupiah ($205) for the loss of each house and compensation for 0.1 hectares (quarter acre) of land.

-The government has denied there are in the area affected by the project. “[T]he fisherfolks are only found in the Gerupuk and Kuta area, which have no activity in the Mandalika SEZ area,” the government said.
+The government has denied they are in the area affected by the project. “[T]he fisherfolks are only found in the Gerupuk and Kuta area, which have no activity in the Mandalika SEZ area,” the government said.

 The final concern De Schutter raised in his letter is about the conditions of resettlement.